 Chemotherapy (chemo) is the use of drugs for treating a disease such as cancer.
-The drugs can be swallowed as pills, or they can be injected by needle into a vein or muscle.
+The drugs can be swallowed as pills, or a needle can be used to inject them into a vein or muscle.
 Chemo is considered systemic treatment because these drugs enter the bloodstream and reach most areas of the body.
-This type of treatment is useful for diseases such as chronic myelomonocytic leukemia (CMML) that are not localized to one part of the body.
-The purpose of the chemo is to eliminate the abnormal bone marrow cells and allow normal ones to grow back.
+This type of treatment is useful for diseases like chronic myelomonocytic leukemia (CMML) that are not only in one part of the body.
+Chemo cannot cure CMML, but it can help kill the abnormal bone marrow cells and allow normal ones to grow back.

-Hydroxyurea (hydroxycarbamate, Hydrea®) is a chemo drug that has helped some patients with CMML live longer.
-This drug comes as a capsule and is taken by mouth daily.
-It can lower the counts of white blood cells and monocytes to normal.
+Hydroxyurea (hydroxycarbamate, Hydrea) is a chemo drug that has helped some patients with CMML live longer.
+This drug comes as a capsule that's taken by mouth daily.
+It can bring the numbers of white blood cells and monocytes down to normal.
 It may also help shrink an enlarged spleen.
-Because the main effect of hydroxyurea is to lower blood counts, anyone taking this drug will have their blood counts checked regularly.
-Other side effects are usually mild and easily tolerated.
-Some patients have stayed on this drug for years without ill effects.
+Because the main effect of hydroxyurea is to lower blood counts, anyone taking this drug will need to have their blood counts checked regularly.
+Other side effects are usually mild and well tolerated.
+Some patients have stayed on this drug for years without problems.

-Side effects are usually mild and rarely lead to stopping treatment, but these drugs can have some of the same side effects as regular chemotherapy, including:
+Side effects of hypomethylating agents are usually mild and rarely lead to stopping treatment.
+Still, these drugs can have some of the same side effects as regular chemotherapy, including:

 For a long time, CMML was grouped with myelodysplastic syndromes, and so it was treated with the same chemo drugs.
-Some of the chemo regimens that have been used include:
+Some of the chemo combos that have been used include:

 Sometimes, topotecan is given by itself.

 Chemo drugs can cause many side effects.
-The side effects depend on the type and dose of the drugs that are given and the length of time they are taken.
+The side effects depend on the type and dose of the drugs that are given and the how long they are taken.
 Common side effects include:

-Chemotherapy often slows blood production, leading to low blood counts.
+Chemo often slows blood cell production.
 In CMML, this problem is usually made worse before it gets better.
 It can lead to:

-When platelet counts get very low, patients may receive platelet transfusions to prevent or stop bleeding.
+When platelet counts get very low, patients may need platelet transfusions to prevent or stop bleeding.
 Likewise, fatigue caused by low red blood cell counts can be treated with red blood cell transfusions.

-Most side effects are temporary and will go away after treatment is finished.
+Most side effects are short-term and will go away over time after treatment ends.
 Your health care team often can suggest ways to lessen side effects.
 For example, other drugs can be given along with the chemo to prevent or reduce nausea and vomiting.

-Chemo drugs can also damage organs such as the kidneys, liver, testes, ovaries, brain, heart, and lungs.
+Chemo drugs can also damage organs such as the kidneys, liver, testicles, ovaries, brain, heart, and lungs.
 With careful monitoring, such side effects are rare.
-If serious side effects occur, the chemo treatments may have to be reduced or stopped, at least temporarily.
+If serious side effects do occur, the chemo treatments may have to be reduced or stopped, at least for a short time.